tronto198/mapnik-jni/README.markdown

 This repository was forked from [springmeyer/mapnik-jni](https://github.com/springmeyer/mapnik-jni), which seems to be defunct, just like the original [SpatialInteractive/mapnik-jni](https://github.com/SpatialInteractive/mapnik-jni).
 I have explained some changes that I made in [this Pull Request](https://github.com/springmeyer/mapnik-jni/pull/9).

-Feel free to send Pull Requests.
+Feel free to send patches.
 I will maintain this library as long as my client is planning to use it in production.

 Prerequisites
 -------------